PRE-CONFERENCE WORKSHOP

 Time Zone

-All communicated times in the Scientific Programme are Hong Kong Time.
-Hong Kong is 8 hours ahead of Greenwich Mean Time (i.e. GMT + 8 hours).
+All times communicated in the Scientific Programme are in Hong Kong Time (GMT +8).

 Official Language

-The official language of the Conference is English.
+The official language of the Workshop and the Conference is English.

 Trade Exhibition

-An exhibition of medical equipment, books and pharmaceutical brochures will be held during the Congress on 10-11 February 2023 onsite and online.
+An exhibition of medical equipment, books and pharmaceutical brochures will be held onsite and online during the Conference on 31 January – 1 February 2026.

 Academic Accreditation (for local participants)

-Continuing Medical Education (CME), Continuing Nursing Education (CNE) and Continuing Professional Development (CPD) accreditation will be applied from relevant Hong Kong colleges and associations.
-Accreditation will be given on condition that the College fellows/ Association members are required to attend the Conference in person and are required to sign on the record of attendance at the Conference Venue on 10-11 February 2023.
+Continuing Medical Education (CME), Continuing Nursing Education (CNE), and Continuing Professional Development (CPD) accreditation will be granted on the condition that College fellows and Association members attend the Workshop and/or the Conference in person.
+They must also sign the record of attendance at the Workshop on 30 January 2026 and/or at the Conference Venue on 31 January – 1 February 2026.

 Letter of Invitation

-The Organising Committee would be pleased to provide letters of invitation (without provisions of financial support) upon request, to participants registered for attending the Conference onsite.
-Please address your request to the Conference Secretariat.
+The Organising Committee would be pleased to provide letters of invitation (without financial support) upon request to participants registered to attend the Workshop and/or the Conference onsite.
+Please address requests to the Conference Secretariat.

 Certificate of Attendance

-Electronic Certificate of Attendance will be issued one week after the Conference via email.
+Electronic Certificate of Attendance will be issued via email two weeks after the Conference.

 Liability and Insurance

-The Organiser is not responsible for injury or damage involving persons and property during the Congress.
-Participants are advised to make their own arrangements for their medical, travel and personal insurance.
+The Organiser is not responsible for injury or damage involving persons and property during the Conference.
+Participants are advised to arrange their own medial, travel and personal insurance.

-Equipment and all related display materials installed by Exhibitors / Sponsors are not insured by the Organiser, and the Organiser under no circumstances will be liable for any loss, damage or destruction caused to equipment, goods or property belonging to Exhibitors/Sponsors.
+Equipment and related display materials installed by Exhibitors/Sponsors are not insured by the Organiser.
+The Organiser will under no circumstances be liable for any loss, damage or destruction of equipment, goods or property belonging to Exhibitors/Sponsors.

 DISCLAIMER

-Whilst every attempt is made to ensure that all aspects of the Conference as mentioned in this website will take place as scheduled, the Organising Committee reserves the right to make changes should the need arise.
+Whilst every effort will be made to ensure that all aspects of the Conference proceeded as scheduled, the Organising Committee reserves the right to make changes should the need arise.

 CONTACT US